vimeo/psalm/docs/annotating_code/type_syntax/scalar_types.md

 ### lowercase-string, non-empty-string, non-empty-lowercase-string

-an empty string, lowercased or both at once.
+An empty string, lowercased or both at once.

+`empty` here is defined as all strings except the empty string `''`.
+Another type `non-falsy-string` is effectively a subtype of `non-empty-string`, and also precludes the string value `'0'`.

 ### html-escaped-string